ofiwg/libfabric/man/fi_cq.3.md

   subsequent read call against the CQ.
 Applications must serialize access to the CQ when processing errors to ensure that the buffer referenced by err_data does not change.

+*src_addr*
+: Used to return source addressed related information for error events.
+How this field is used is error event specific.

 # COMPLETION FLAGS